PVOBrien/kemoleseding/README.md

 ### 2021-09-09 Update

 Well, it's been a minute.
 I finally cracked the FileProvider work and all that, and it works.
 Now: Navigation.
 Slowly making my way through it, this [article](https://proandroiddev.com/bottom-navigation-and-navigation-drawer-using-scaffold-from-jetpack-compose-e2167440e7a9) is the foundation, be sure to use the "NavDrawerBottomNavScaffold" branch if you're using navcontroller.

+### 2021-09-21

+Got the Scaffold working, plus a splash screen.
+Next on the docket: Settings, specifically switching between English and Setswana via a toggle.
+I'll want to talk through this, as it requires swapping between the two for everything, so I'll need to figure a way to... abstract? the languages/strings so I only have to store that a/b option in one place and it'll propagate/cascade down simply.
+Shall see.